 The 1965 season was a successful one, as Davalillo finished third in the American League in hitting at .301 behind Tony Oliva and Carl Yastrzemski.
 He might have placed higher if he could have managed more than .248 against lefties.
-Vic was also the AL’s starting center fielder in the All-Star Game, going 1 for 2.
-That was his only appearance in the Midsummer Classic, though; from 1966 onward, he was largely a platoon player.
-At least in the majors, Davalillo faced righties in just about 80% of his plate appearances.
+Vic was also the AL’s starting center fielder in the All-Star Game, going 1-for-2.
+That was his only appearance in the midsummer classic, though; from 1966 onward, he was largely a platoon player.
+At least in the majors, Davalillo faced righties in just about 80 percent of his plate appearances.

 Davalillo was always intensely patriotic.
-In June 1965, he spoke of how he wanted to win a U.S. batting championship mainly to inspire the young boys growing up playing ball in his homeland.
-It seems remarkable today, but at that time there were only two Venezuelans active in the majors: Luis Aparicio and Vic.28
+In June 1965 he spoke of how he wanted to win a US batting championship mainly to inspire the young boys growing up playing ball in his homeland.
+It seems remarkable today, but at that time there were only two Venezuelans active in the majors: Luis Aparicio and Vic.29

-In 1970, Davalillo started just 23 games while pinch-hitting in 74.
+In 1970 Davalilo started just 23 games while pinchhitting in 74.
 Some sources still show him with 24 pinch hits that year, which ostensibly tied Dave Philley’s single-season record from 1961.
-However, in later years the record was re-examined, and the correct total proved to be 23 — two separate scoring nuances clouded the original count.31 At the time, Vic said, “The record isn’t that important to me.”32
+However, in later years the record was re-examined, and the correct total proved to be 23 — two separate scoring nuances clouded the original count.32 At the time, Vic said, “The record isn’t that important to me.”33

 In the winter of 1970-71, Davalillo won his fourth and final Venezuelan batting title at .379.
 While he was down there, he got the news that he had been traded on January 29 to the Pittsburgh Pirates, along with Nelson Briles, for Matty Alou and George Brunet.
-Alou had a very good year for St. Louis in 1971, but Brunet only pitched seven more games in the majors (though he would pitch well into his fifties in Mexico).
+Alou had a very good year for St. Louis in 1971, but Brunet pitched only seven more games in the majors (though he would pitch well into his 50s in Mexico).
 The deal turned out very well for the Pirates, as Briles gave them three good years and Davalillo became a key reserve.
-He hit .285 for the World Champions, even starting 14 games at first base.
-However, he was just 1 for 5 in his first taste of postseason play.
+He hit .285 for the world champions, even starting 14 games at first base.
+However, he was just 1-for-5 in his first taste of postseason play.

 Vic enjoyed one of his best years in 1972 with Pittsburgh, hitting .318 in 403 at-bats and even leading the club in stolen bases.
 He did not fare well in 1973, though: .181 in just 83 at-bats.
 The Pirates brought up rookie Dave Parker to stay in July, and so Davalillo’s action became even more limited.

 The Oakland A’s purchased Vic’s contract on July 31 , picking him up along with Jesús Alou and Mike Andrews for the stretch run.
-Although he hit just .188 in 67 at-bats during the rest of the regular season, he saw extensive postseason action after Bill North got injured.
-Davalillo got into four games in the AL playoffs against Baltimore, starting two, and went 5 for 8 with a key triple in the decisive Game Five.
+Although he hit just .188 in 67 plate appearances during the rest of the regular season, he saw extensive postseason action after Bill North was injured.
+Davalillo got into four games in the AL playoffs against Baltimore, starting two, and went 5-for-8 with a key triple in the decisive Game Five.
 He then played in six of seven games against the Mets in the World Series, again starting twice, though he got just one hit in 11 at-bats.
 After the A’s won their second of three straight championships, they voted Vic a one-third Series share.

 One of Davalillo’s teammates in Oakland that year was José “Shady” Morales, who also became known as a pinch-hitter deluxe.
 Morales broke the singleseason pinch-hit mark with 25 in 1976, and two years later Vic remarked (likely tongue-in-cheek), “I played one year with Morales.
 I taught him everything.
 And look what he does.
-He breaks my record.”33
+He breaks my record.”34

-At the time, Davalillo was actually more displeased with manager Alvin Dark (though he was by no means alone on the club).35 Just how much Vic liked to imbibe, though, may have been more than Reggie thought.
+At the time, Davalillo was actually more displeased with manager Alvin Dark (though he was by no means alone on the club).36 Just how much Vic liked to imbibe, though, may have been more than Reggie thought.
 Pirates coach Don Leppert told a story — which is subject to confirmation — about how Vic went in to pinch-hit once for the Cardinals after a heavy night out.
-He went into his high leg kick and landed on his backside; manager Red Schoendienst had to send in another batter.36 In later years, Dodgers manager Tommy Lasorda said, “You know, I never knew that he drank until I saw him sober.”37
+He went into his high leg kick and landed on his backside; manager Red Schoendienst had to send in another batter.37 In later years Dodgers manager Tommy Lasorda said, “You know, I never knew that he drank until I saw him sober.”38

-Indeed, Vic — who also served as a stop-gap centerfielder – went 15 for 48 (.313) down the stretch for the Dodgers.
+Indeed, Vic — who also served as a stopgap center fielder — went 15-for-48 (.313) down the stretch for the Dodgers.
 The at-bat that had lasting significance, though, was his only one in the playoffs against the Phillies.
 In the top of the ninth inning of Game Three, reliever Gene Garber had retired the first two men to face him.
 Davalillo, whose speed was still intact, saw that the right side of the infield was playing deep.
-He “recognized that he was being given a gift ... decided to take what was being given him ... and dragged a perfect bunt past the mound.”39 Manny Mota followed with a fly ball to left that a lurching Greg Luzinski couldn’t hold; it fell for a double.
-A game-winning three-run rally ensued, propelling L.A. into the World Series.
+He “recognized that he was being given a gift ... decided to take what was being given him ... and dragged a perfect bunt past the mound.”40 Manny Mota followed with a fly ball to left that a lurching Greg Luzinski couldn’t hold; it fell for a double.
+A game-winning three-run rally ensued, propelling LA into the World Series.

-Although the Dodgers lost the Series to the Yankees, Vic went 1 for 3 with an RBI in three-pinch-hitting appearances.
-He did the same in the 1978 World Series, following a .312 performance (24 for 77) in the regular season.
+Although the Dodgers lost the Series to the Yankees, Vic went 1-for-3 with an RBI in three pinch-hitting appearances.
+He did the same in the 1978 World Series, following a .312 performance (24-for-77) in the regular season.
 In its issue of June 24, 1978, The Sporting News pictured Davalillo (looking rather like a Venezuelan Keith Richards) and Mota on its cover, arms around each other’s shoulders.
 “I don’t care how old those two guys are,” Tommy Lasorda said of his lefty-righty tandem.
 “They can still hit.”
 Vic even still pinch-ran on several occasions.
-After one of those appearances, Dusty Baker (who had come out with a pulled muscle) said, “That’s when you know you’re getting old.”40
+After one of those appearances, Dusty Baker (who had come out with a pulled muscle) said, “That’s when you know you’re getting old.”41

-Davalillo remained on Lasorda’s squad to start the 1979 season, but in mid-June, having gone just 3 for 17 off the bench, he showed the good grace to return to Triple-A ball for the first time in 17 years.
+Davalillo remained on Lasorda’s squad to start the 1979 season, but in mid-June, having gone just 3-for-17 off the bench, he showed the good grace to return to Triple-A ball for the first time in 17 years.
 He hit .317 in 51 games for the Albuquerque Dukes, also pitching three times in relief.
-He then went 4 for 10 as he returned to the big club in December.
+He then went 4-for-10 as he returned to the big club in September.

 Vítico returned to Aguascalientes in 1980.
 He flirted with .400, posting a batting line of .394-6-50 in 94 games.
 Al Campanis reached out for Davalillo again that summer, and he reported once more to Albuquerque (.287 in 36 games ,including three more mound appearances).
-Facing a tight race with the Houston Astros in the NL West, L.A. recalled the 44-year-old vet, and he got his last seven big-league at-bats in September and October.
+Facing a tight race with the Houston Astros in the NL West, LA recalled the 44-year-old vet, and he got his last six big-league at-bats in September and October.
 His last base hit came on September 22 as he legged out an infield hit to second.
 The opposing pitcher was Gene Garber.

 Still, Davalillo played on at home.
-In 2009, he said, “It’s true that before ballplayers didn’t make as much in the big leagues and they supplemented their earnings in Venezuela, but the principal reason that I always came was because I loved to play here.”41 He surpassed the .400 mark once again in 1981-82, going 43 for 104 (.413) for Aragua.
+In 2009 he said, “It’s true that before ballplayers didn’t make as much in the big leagues and they supplemented their earnings in Venezuela, but the principal reason that I always came was because I loved to play here.”42 He surpassed the .400 mark once again in 1981-82 g,oing 43-for-104 (.413) for Aragua.
 As late as 1983-84, he still hit .306.

 Back in August 1980, Davalillo had said, “When I retire as a player, I don’t want to get into another profession.
 I will become a coach.
 And then, after I get some experience coaching, I might become a manager.
-I will always be in baseball.”44 For a time after his playing career ended, he directed an amateur team in Venezuela, but he then retired fully, drawing his pension.45 Vítico (who had made Caracas his residence several decades before) stayed active by giving baseball clinics to the young people of his homeland.
-In his seventies, as wiry as ever, he was still doing so.
-He said in 2008, “I do it with great love and passion for Venezuela.”46
+I will always be in baseball.”45 For a time after his playing career ended, he directed an amateur team in Venezuela, but he then retired fully, drawing his pension.46 Vítico (who had made Caracas his residence several decades before) stayed active by giving baseball clinics to the young people of his homeland.
+In his 70s, as wiry as ever, he was still doing so.
+He said in 2008, “I do it with great love and passion for Venezuela.”47